Assistant Professor, School of Population and Public Health, UBC

 - Bayesian methodologies

-Dr. Ehsan Karim obtained his PhD in Statistics from the University of British Columbia.
+Dr. Ehsan Karim is an Assistant Professor at the UBC School of Population and Public Health.
+He obtained his PhD in Statistics from the University of British Columbia.
 During his PhD, he was awarded a fellowship from the Multiple Sclerosis Society of Canada that funded his doctoral research for three years.
 He completed his postgraduate training in the Department of Epidemiology, Biostatistics, and Occupational Health at McGill University, and was also a trainee at the Canadian Network for Observational Drug Effect Studies.

 Dr. Karim’s current research focuses on causal inference and observational data analyses, in both cross-sectional and longitudinal studies.
 His role as a biostatistician in several multiple sclerosis-specific research projects has played an important role in the publication of a number of articles in journals such as the Journal of the American Medical Association (JAMA), Clinical Immunology, and European Journal of Neurology.
 One of those articles, published in JAMA, has gained a lot of interest in its field and in the popular media.